Finding a Top Financial Advisor Firm in San Rafael, California

 Benjamin Stewart registered the firm with the SEC in 2007.
 He is the sole owner and serves as its CEO and chief compliance officer.
 Prior to founding SWM, Stewart served as a vice president at Wachovia Securities for seven years.

-SWM offers financial planning, investment advisory services, as well as pension and qualified retirement plan consulting.
+SWM offers financial planning, and investment advisory services, as well as pension and qualified retirement plan consulting.

 Stewart Wealth Management Investment Strategy